GSA/idmanagement.gov/_who/pacs-procurements.md

   <ul>
 	<li>After contract award, your integrator will help you:
 	<ul>
-	<li>Choose the best PACS topology (that is, an end-to-end solution of hardware, software, a Certificate Validation System, and PIV credential readers) listed on the <a href="https://www.idmanagement.gov/buy/#products" target="_blank" rel="noopener noreferrer">GSA PACS APL</a> for the PIV authentication mechanisms selected for your facility.</li>
+	<li>Choose the best PACS topology (that is, an end-to-end solution of hardware, software, a Certificate Validation System, and PIV credential readers) listed on the <a href="{{site.baseurl}}/acquisition-professionals/#products" target="_blank" rel="noopener noreferrer">GSA PACS APL</a> for the PIV authentication mechanisms selected for your facility.</li>
 	<li>Buy the products and additional services you need by using the <a href="https://www.gsa.gov/technology/technology-purchasing-programs/mas-information-technology" target="_blank" rel="noopener noreferrer">GSA Multiple Award Schedule (MAS)</a>.
 Your chosen integrator will help your agency choose the right PACS products and services, according to your agency’s preferred GSA purchasing vehicle(s).</li>
 	</ul>
 	</li>
 	<li>Want to learn more about GSA Schedules?
 Training is available: <a href="https://www.gsa.gov/buying-selling/products-services/security-protection/training-for-security-protection" target="_blank" rel="noopener noreferrer">On-demand GSA Schedules Training</a>.
-For help with GSA Schedules, email the GSA National Customer Service Center at NCSCcustomer.service at gsa.gov or call 1-800-488-3111.</li>
+For help with GSA Schedules, email the GSA National Customer Service Center at NCSCcustomer dot service at gsa dot gov or call 1-800-488-3111.</li>
   </ul>
   </td>
 </tr>